 From Hajodae, you can take the bus (or taxi) back to either Yangyang or Sokcho, and from these locations you can catch a bus back to Seoul.
 Buses run regularly from both locations, just make sure to book your ticket in advance.

 Getting back to Seoul is always something that I look forward to.
 I really love the city!
 But leaving Hajodae felt like I was being torn away from something – I wish we could have stayed longer.
 I know that there was still so much to see and do in the area, and I think it would make a great 3/4 day trip.
-A key element that is missing in this post is food – and that is because we only had a chance to really eat one meal.
-However, there are a lot of options in Hajodae – from cheese katsu, to chicken galbi and fried chicken, many foods are available.

 If you have visited Hajodae and have somewhere you would add to this list, please don’t hesitate to let me know!
 I’d love to expand it and make a more detailed version in the future.